Remuneration Policy 2025

 The Remuneration Policy and any possible substantial changes to it are prepared by the People and Compensation Committee of the Board of Directors of Elisa or by another equivalent governing body to which preparation of remuneration matters is directed (hereinafter the “People and Compensation Committee”).
 The People and Compensation Committee hears the views of the Shareholders’ Nomination Board on the Remuneration Policy related to the Board of Directors.

-The Board of Directors reviews and presents to the General Meeting the Remuneration Policy and any substantial changes to it whenever necessary, but at least every four (4) years.
-The General Meeting votes on an advisory resolution on the Remuneration Policy, expressing whether it supports the presented Remuneration Policy.
-If a majority of the General Meeting opposes the Remuneration Policy as presented, a revised Remuneration Policy will be presented no later than at the next General Meeting.
+The Board of Directors reviews and presents to the General Meeting the Remuneration Policy and any substantial changes to it whenever necessary, but at least every four years.
+The General Meeting votes on an advisory resolution on the Remuneration Policy, expressing whether it supports the Remuneration Policy as presented.
+If a majority of the General Meeting opposes the Remuneration Policy as presented, a revised Remuneration Policy will be presented no later than at the subsequent General Meeting.

-The Board of Directors of Elisa decides on the remuneration of the Managing Director in accordance with the Remuneration Policy.
+The Board of Directors of Elisa decides on the remuneration of the CEO in accordance with the Remuneration Policy.
 Where necessary, the People and Compensation Committee prepares matters relating to remuneration with the assistance of independent external experts.
-Decisions concerning distribution of shares, options or other special rights entitling the holder to shares shall be made at the General Meeting or by the company’s Board of Directors pursuant to an authorisation from the General Meeting.
-When shares, options or other special rights entitling the holder to shares are issued to the Managing Director as part of their remuneration, this must take place within the limits of the Remuneration Policy.
+Decisions concerning distribution of shares, options or other special rights entitling the holder to shares are made at the General Meeting or by the company’s Board of Directors pursuant to an authorisation from the General Meeting.
+When shares, options or other special rights entitling the holder to shares are issued to the CEO as part of their remuneration, this must take place within the limits of the Remuneration Policy.

 Monitoring